KylePetitt7edu/PetittK-MATH4640-FinalProject-Topic33/README.md

 ## Background
 These methods are seperated into two primary categories, explicit and implicit.
 Explicit methods approximate the state of the system at a later time based off of the state of the system at the current time.
 Given the differential equation and an initial condition, the algorithm can compute the next system-state over and over one step at a time.
 This is also commonly referred to as "time-marching."
 The algorithm is commonly written as

 $$x(t+\Delta) = \frac{dx}{dt}\Delta t + x(t)$$

 or

 $$x_{i+1} = \dot{x}_i\Delta t + x_i$$

+where $\Delta t$ is chosen by the user, $x_i$ is known from the initial condition, and \dot{x}_i can be solved for directly from the differential equation.
+Since all of the terms on the right side of the equation are known, the next system-state can be directly computed.

 Implicit methods, on the other hand, look to find the next system-state by solving an equation